 How Smoking, Vaping increases your risk of coronavirus (COVID-19)

 There is still a lot of uncertainty about the coronavirus, but one thing we know is that it attacks the lungs.
-That’s why a growing number of doctors and public health officials are urging people to stop vaping and smoking of tobacco or marijuana products during the pandemic.
+That’s why a growing number of doctors and public health officials are urging people to stop vaping and smoking tobacco or marijuana products during the pandemic.

 While few studies have outlined the direct correlation between COVID-19 and smoking, there is evidence that cigarettes weaken the immune system and limit lung function.
 A UCSF study published in December said that people who smoke e-cigarettes also face a significant risk of developing severe, chronic lung illnesses — such as asthma, bronchitis, and emphysema.